nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_specimen.md

   </tr>
 </table>

-The dateTime when the the problem was first encountered.

-The dateTime when the the problem was no longer considered active.
+The dateTime when the specimen was collected

 ### collection.quantity ###